Get CactusVPN for $2.7/mo!

-In this tutorial we will show you how to install and use the CactusVPN app v6 for Windows (for v5, follow this tutorial).
+In this tutorial we will show you how to install and use the CactusVPN app for Windows.
 Also you will learn how to connect to VPN and Smart DNS using our app, how to set up the app for the best performance and how to use the Apps Killer feature.

 First let’s see what are our requirements: